-This is a photo of my friends from gymnasium.
-We are on a trip in Dabrowka near Kielce.
+This is a photo from a trip I went on with my friends to Dabrowka near Kielce.

-First on the left in the second row is Marian Pilichowski.
-He lived there in the forester's hut.
+My friends at gymnasium?
+One of my classmates lived in Dabrowka, he was called Marian Pilichowski, he's on the photograph.
 We would go on these 7-km walks from Kielce to Dabrowka, and sit there and talk.

 That was all.
 That was all for that lad [Pilichowski], because a year or two later he died.
 He'd most likely been ill the whole time, with his lungs, even though he was the son of a forester.
 A very decent, nice lad.

 I was in a class that numbered around 50 students.
 The class teacher was Konradi, the Latin master.
 50 pupils, three of them Jewish, with surnames that made up a tiny fragment of landscape.